 Finding a trustworthy partner is difficult.
 Your partner should have specific talent and expertise, but how can you find out?
 There are numerous factors to consider.

-Create a list of prerequisites first.
+Please start by creating a list of prerequisites.
 What qualifications or experience are you looking for?
 What services should a business offer?
 In which country or region may this entity be trusted?
 What aspects of marketing would you like to focus on but lack the resources to do so, such as content or social media exposure campaigns?

 Agree to all terms and conditions in advance.